dustinpfister/blog_posts/_posts/threejs-box-helper.md

 layout: post
 categories: three.js
 id: 475
-updated: 2019-06-11 18:36:49
+updated: 2019-06-11 18:38:16
-version: 1.4
+version: 1.5
 ---

 In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help when it comes to debugging tasks with a mesh, or an Object3d instance.
+The box can be moved and rotated just like many other objects in three js, and it can also be resized as well.
+So lets take a look at some quick examples of the box helper in three js.

 <!-- more -->